MuseofMoose/SearchSelect/README.md

 ### In Progress:
   * Package as a module and make it available on Bower
-  * Update dependency versions to be less restrictive and more accurate

 ### On-Deck
   * Handle option IDing internally (less work for users)